Johanna Konta: 2009: First 25k title

-2010: $50,000 title
+2010: Maiden 50k title

 Konta regained some form at the start of 2010.
-In May, she reached the quarterfinal of the $50k tournament at Indian Harbour Beach, Florida.
-The following week she took the title on the green clay courts of Raleigh, North Carolina, another $50k tournament, where, the day before her 19th birthday, she defeated Lindsay Lee-Waters in the final.
+In May, she reached the quarterfinal of the 50k tournament at Indian Harbour Beach, Florida.
+The following week, she took the title on the green clay courts of Raleigh, North Carolina, another 50k tournament, where, the day before her 19th birthday, she defeated Lindsay Lee-Waters in the final.

-Highlights later in the year included another $50k quarterfinal appearance, two semifinal appearances in $25k tournaments and her second ITF singles title of the year at a $10k event in Westende, Belgium, where, in the final, she defeated Nicky Van Dyck for the loss of just one game.
-Konta also played her first WTA Tour event when she entered the qualifying for Copenhagen, winning a match before exiting the event.
+Highlights later in the year included another 50k quarterfinal appearance, two semifinal appearances in 25k tournaments and her second ITF Circuit singles title of the year at a 10k event in Westende, Belgium, where, in the final, she defeated Nicky Van Dyck for the loss of just one game.
+Konta also played her first WTA Tour event when she entered the qualifying for Copenhagen winning a match, before exiting the event.

 2011: Drop in ranking

 In April 2011, she lost in three sets in the qualifying draw of Charleston to Sania Mirza.
 She also fell in qualifying at Fes and Strasbourg.
 She reached the main draw of a WTA Tour event for the first time when she qualified at Copenhagen in June, falling in the first round to fourth seed Lucie Šafářová, who was ranked 38 at the time, in a match that lasted over two and a half hours.

 Konta won her fifth ITF singles title at the GB Pro-Series event in Woking in July.
 In the final against Laura Robson, Konta was a set up when her opponent retired.

-After a patchy couple of months interrupted by injury, Konta got back to her winning ways at a $10k event in Madrid, beating Lucy Brown in the final.
+After a patchy couple of months interrupted by injury, Konta got back to her winning ways in Madrid, beating Lucy Brown in the final.
 However, her year ended during a second meeting with Robson in the first round at Barnstaple in October, with Konta having to retire this time.
 She slipped from 248 to 305 in the world rankings over the course of the season, and showed an improvement of only 55 places over the previous two years.